qige023/Glorex/README.md

 GLOREX
 ===================================================

-light weight cross platform 3D framework on OpenGL ES 3.0
+light-weight cross-platform 3D framework on OpenGL ES 3.0

 This repository contains GLOREX engine source and the sample code for about 10+ 3D demo using GLOREX native c/c++.